balins/battleships/README.md

   * 1 ship of size of 4 cells.

-Ships of size of 3 and 4 cells can be "curved", but every segment of such ship has to be connected with at least one other segment by one common side.
+Ships of size of 3 and 4 cells can be "curved", but every segment of such ship has to be connected with at least one other segment by a common side.

 Two different ships cannot have any mutual edges.